ibm-cloud-docs/sap/sap-datahub-provision-redhat-openshift-plan-deploy.md

 SAP Data Hub is available for Red Hat OpenShift Container Platform 3.11. {{site.data.keyword.cloud_notm}} manages the platform for you; you chose the size and number of worker nodes and the geographic location of the data center.
 {: shortdesc}

 When planning your deployment, you set the flavor of your worker nodes within your {{site.data.keyword.openshiftshort}} cluster.
 Flavor describes the compute resources, such as CPU or vCPU, memory, and disk capacity that you order when you provision your worker nodes.
 Worker nodes of the same flavor are grouped in worker node pools.
 The total number of worker nodes in a cluster determines the compute capacity that is available to your apps in the cluster.
-For more information, see [Planning your worker node setup](/docs/openshift?topic=openshift-planning_worker_nodes){: external}.

 ## Red Hat OpenShift Cluster Network Connectivity
 {: #rhos-network-connectivity}